 One in six dog-owning millennials even admitted they’ve coordinated a matching outfit with their dog over the holidays.

-“The Internet and social media have been like lighter fluid on a fire when it comes to the trend of humanizing pets,” Stacie Grissom, head of content for BarkBox (an Accredited Partner), tells ConsumerAffairs.
+“The Internet and social media have been like lighter fluid on a fire when it comes to the trend of humanizing pets,” Stacie Grissom, head of content for BarkBox (an Authorized Partner), tells ConsumerAffairs.